 Are you planning a trip to the Netherlands?
 Here you can find information about some Dutch cities.
-Update: the latest corona measures per Dutch city here.
+Included Extra update: the latest corona measures per Dutch city here.

 Amsterdam is the capital and largest city of the Netherlands.
 Just, like many European capitals, Amsterdam, is a perfect destination for an city trip.
 Amsterdam is wel known for its coffee shops, canals and the Red Light District.
 But of course this is not all Amsterdam has to offer.
 Amsterdam is the ideal city for culture lovers, but young people can also go completely free.
 The city is both Dutch and extremely cosmopolitan at the same time, no less than 178 nationalities found their home there.
 Thanks to the 17th century canals and the many cultural possibilities, this city is a great thing to visit.

 The Netherlands is inextricably linked to its fights against the water.
 In fact, 26% of the Netherlands is below sea-level.
 In addition, 29% of the land is sensitive to river flooding.
 Fortunately, we have dikes and dunes in the Netherlands to protect us.
 The Dutch have learned to deal with all that water around them.
 It even brought prosperity to the Netherlands.
 For example, the Dutch waterway network was used for the transit channel of goods to and from the rest of Europe.
 As a result, the Dutch port of Rotterdam was created.
 In fact, one of the biggest ports in the world.
 The Dutch are also ahead of other countries in terms of land reclamation and the construction of dikes.
 As a result, Dutch companies all over the world are asked for land reclamation jobs and the construction of dikes.